Byington Ford: Military

-Politics
+Post-war

 While living in Carmel, Ford became involved in local politics.
-On August 25, 1934, speakers of the Carmel citizens' committee directly accused the John Reed Clubs of being a communistic organization.
+On August 25, 1934, speakers of the Carmel citizens' committee accused the John Reed Clubs of being a communistic organization.
 Ford, chairman of the committee, read reports from the national committees and showed charts seized in recently raided communist headquarters.
 Ford headed the citizens' committee to oppose the JRC and their activities.

-Real estate

 In 1919, working with Samuel Finley Brown Morse, Ford became manager at the Del Monte Properties in Pebble Beach, California, heading their real estate department for twelve years.
 He rode horseback through the undeveloped parts of Del Monte Forest to survey the land for development.
 In 1931 he formed the Carmel Realty Company.
+During August 1934, Byington Ford was a member of the executive committee of Carmel’s American Legion Post No. 512, actively involved as the post sought its provisional charter.
+On July 9, 1935, he was elected post commander.

 Ford developed the first airpark in Carmel Valley.
 According to the Carmel Valley Historic Airport Society, "Convinced that mass production of small aircraft would put a plane within the reach of anyone who could afford a car, in the late 1930s Byington bought the northeast corner of Rancho Los Laureles for an airpark."

-He and his brother Tirey Ford developed the Carmel Valley Airport for pilot-owners who would want to be at home a minute or two after getting out of their plane.
+He and his brother Tirey Ford developed the Carmel Valley Airport for pilot-owners.
 A nearby road was named after him called Ford Road.
-Ford constructed the first two "hangar homes" when he opened the air park to the public on December 7, 1941; his timing proved unfortunate as this was the same day Pearl Harbor was bombed.
+Ford constructed the first two "hangar homes" when he opened the air park to the public on December 7, 1941.
+In 1954, Ford retired, and Peter Delfino purchased the Carmel Valley Airport property for $35,000.

-In 1954, Ford retired and Peter Delfino purchased the Carmel Valley Airport property for $35,000.
-In December 2020, Mary Delifno sold the Carmel Valley Airfield land to a local nursery owner, Griggs Nursery, with plans to use the area not for housing but to grow plants for retail sale.

-In 1946, Byington and his brother, Tirey Ford, Jr., developed the Carmel Valley Village and Airway Market, first known as the General Store, which featured a barber shop, drug store, soda fountain, beauty shop and liquor store; all were in walking distance of the Airpark.
+In 1946, Byington and his brother developed the Carmel Valley Village and Airway Market, first known as the General Store, which included a barber shop, drug store, soda fountain, beauty shop and liquor store; all were in walking distance of the Airpark.
 Artist Bruce Ariss painted murals on each store to resemble a Spanish village.

-Later life

 In 1955, he wrote a sketch book called A Cartoon Sketch Book for Beginners.

 Death

-On January 19, 1985, at age 94, Ford died of pancreatic cancer at his home in Ventura, California.
+On January 19, 1985, Ford died of pancreatic cancer at his home in Ventura, California.